Healthy Bodies, Healthy Minds: Improving Medical and Mental Health Outcomes across the HIV Care Continuum for Young Transgender Women

-Male-to-female transgender youth, or young transgender women, face many challenges to their physical and emotional well-being, including homelessness, joblessness, victimization, increased suicidality, and alarming rates of HIV infection, reported to be approximately 25% according to a recent meta-analysis.
-Additionally, among transgender individuals who meet DSM-V criteria for Gender Dysphoria, the prevalence of mental illness, including depression and anxiety, has been estimated to be as high as 62%.
-Recent data also show that youth in general have worse health outcomes throughout the course of HIV treatment when compared to adults, including low rates of diagnosis, connection to resources, retention in care, antiretroviral therapy (ART) prescription, and viral suppression.
-It is unclear how psychiatric co-morbidities among young transgender women living with or at risk for HIV infection contribute to health outcomes along the HIV care continuum for this extremely high-risk population.
+Male-to-female transgender youth, or young transgender women, face many unique challenges to their physical and emotional well-being, including homelessness, joblessness, victimization, increased suicidality, and alarming rates of HIV infection, reported to be approximately 25 percent according to a recent meta-analysis.
+Additionally, among transgender individuals who meet standardized psychiatric criteria for Gender Dysphoria, as many as 62 percent are reported to have mental illness, including depression and anxiety.
+Recent data also show that youth in general have worse health outcomes throughout the course of HIV treatment when compared to adults, including low rates of diagnosis, connection to resources, retention in care, use of antiretroviral therapy (ART) prescription, and viral suppression.
+We’re seeking to understand how psychiatric co-morbidities among young transgender women living with or at risk for HIV infection contribute to unmet health care needs and negative health outcomes for this extremely high-risk population.

 The goal of this mixed-methods project is to characterize psychiatric symptoms among young transgender women living with and at high risk for HIV infection, and to understand how gender identity and psychiatric co-morbidities impact engagement in care across the HIV care continuum including testing, prevention services, linkage to care, retention, medication adherence, and viral suppression.

 Participants will be young transgender women who are either HIV+ or at risk for infection.
 First, individuals will complete a computer-assisted patient survey that gathers demographic information, measures for mental health, sexual health behavior, medication adherence, and items about access to gender-affirming medical therapies.